lemonrock/cordial/README.md

 * All assets are minified and compressed using Brotli and Zopfli;
 * Videos are assumed to be served as both MP4 and WebM, with full support for language-aware subtitles (WebVTT), video site maps and Twitter Player cards;
 * Unnecessary CSS rules are stripped, CSS is auto-prefixed and invalid CSS detected before it is served;
-* Support for SEO is trivial;
+* Support for SEO is trivial with Image & Video Site Maps, schema.org, Twitter Cards, Facebook OpenGraph, iTunes & Google Play Podcasts, Safari, BrowserConfig, Web App manifests, RSS and Bing mRSS support built-in;
+* Templates can be extended using Lua and their output is always minified and validated;
-* Text is always spell-checked and grammar-checked
+* Text is always spell-checked and grammar-checked;
-* HTTP OPTIONS support is built-in
+* HTTP OPTIONS support is built-in;
 * If a resource is an index URL, and the user specifies a leaf, or vice versa, an automatic redirect is generated.
 * Prevents development websites leaking into production:-
 	* We disallow robot indexing using the 'X-Robots-Tag' header to prevent accidental exposure to search engines